The place where celebrities & corporations come to learn how to ride a motorcycle.

 What is the difference between a motorcycle license and a motorcycle endorsement?

 A motorcycle license is a separate license issued if you don't have a NJ Driver License.
 A motorcycle endorsement is an endorsement added to your NJ Driver License that allows you to legally ride a motorcycle.
-An M is added to the Endorsement section on your NJ Driver License if you have a motorcycle endorsement.
+An M is added to the Endorsement sections on your NJ Driver License if you have a motorcycle endorsement.

 If you want to order a Gift Certificate for the BRC1 for someone, click here.